Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Benchmarking of ATG models

-To evaluate the generated texts quality, we employed two widely used metrics in ATG~\cite{murakami2023natural}: BLEU-4 (B-4)\footnote{\url{https://github.com/mjpost/sacrebleu}}~\cite{papineni-etal-2002-bleu} and ROUGE-1 (R-1)~\cite{lin-2004-rouge}.
-These metrics assess the similarity between the generated text and reference text based on $n$-gram overlap.
-Furthermore, to evaluate the relevance of the LP and the ad text, we used the keyword insertion rate (Kwd)~\cite{Mishra-et-al:20}, which represents the percentage of cases where the specified keyword is included in the generated text.\footnote{Actually, Google Ads recommends to include at least one of advertisement keywords: \url{https://support.google.com/google-ads/answer/1704392?hl=en}}
+\paragraph{Automatic evaluation} To evaluate the generated texts quality, we employed two widely used metrics in ATG: BLEU-4 (B-4)\footnote{\url{https://github.com/mjpost/sacrebleu}}~\cite{papineni-etal-2002-bleu} and ROUGE-1 (R-1)~\cite{lin-2004-rouge}.
+These metrics assess the similarity between the generated text and reference based on $n$-gram overlap.
+Since paraphrases are commonly used in ad texts, BERTScore (BS)~\cite{bertscore}, an embedding-based metric, was also used to handle their semantic similarity.
+Additionally, as task-specific guardrails, we introduce keyword insertion rates (\textsc{Kwd})~\cite{Mishra-et-al:20} and sentence length regulation compliance rates (\textsc{Reg}). \textsc{Kwd} represents the percentage of cases where the specified keyword is included in the generated text for evaluating the relevance of the LP and the ad text. \textsc{Reg} indicates the percentage of compliance with the character count regulation (15 characters or less).